-The Home Depot offers free standard shipping on most orders over $45, which isn’t that hard to hit when you’re furnishing a room.
+Grass seed, plants, and appliances may come to mind when you think of The Home Depot, but many stores have a wide selection of home decor and furniture.
+This superstore offers free standard shipping on most orders over $45, which isn’t that hard to hit when you’re furnishing a room.
 The Home Depot also regularly offers sales on its items, so it’s always worth checking to see what you can get for a discount.
 There’s a clearance section on the site, and you can also shop by price range.

 If you’re not comfortable having big items dropped off in front of your home, The Home Depot has more than 2,000 brick-and-mortar stores, including locations in all 50 states, and you can have most items sent to your nearest store for free pickup – that’s also pretty convenient for returns.
 In most cases, The Home Depot takes returns on undamaged items for 90 days after purchase and 365 days for purchases made with a store credit card.

 Amazon has pretty much everything, so shoppers have lots of options when it comes to home decor.
-The e-commerce giant also has two of its own furniture brands, Rivet and Stone & Beam, that provide an upscale look at an affordable price.
+The e-commerce giant also has two of its own furniture brands, Rivet and Stone & Beam, that provide everything from upscale-looking bookshelves, rugs and more at an affordable price.
 You don’t have to be an Amazon Prime member to shop on Amazon, however, members get free 2-day shipping — even for large pieces of furniture.
 Some purchases for Prime members even qualify for free same-day or one-day shipping depending on the ZIP code.

 In most cases, Amazon accepts returns within 30 days.